bevacqua/horsey/readme.markdown

 ### `getValue`

-A function that returns the value to be given to the `input` when a suggestion is selected.
+A function that returns the value to be given to the `el` when a suggestion is selected.

 ###### Default